cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

 To perform the `reblog` action it is required that the transaction should be signed by the account name `rebloger`.

-## The setcurprcnt action
+## setcurprcnt

-The `setcurprcnt` action is used by author of post to set or change previously specified amount (in percent) of reward, allocated to the curators.
+The `setcurprcnt` action is used by author of a post to set or change previously specified amount (in percent) of reward, allocated to the curators.

 The `setcurprcnt` action has the following form:
 ```